albertcande/RCA-Transformer/README.md

 # RCA Transformer

-RCA Transformer is a powerful tool designed to help Customer Reliability Engineers and DevOps professionals generate high-quality, customer-facing Root Cause Analysis (RCA) documents from raw technical inputs.
+RCA Transformer is a tool designed to help Customer Reliability Engineers and DevOps professionals generate high-quality, customer-facing Root Cause Analysis (RCA) documents from raw technical inputs.

 Leveraging the power of advanced AI models (Google Gemini, GPT-4o, Llama 3, etc.), this application transforms technical jargon into clear, professional, and empathetic communication suitable for stakeholders and customers.